kojinkai/js-handbook/this/README.md

 ## this & Objects
 * While executing a function in the context of an object, the object becomes the value of `this`
-* Inside a setTimeout function, the value of `this` is the window object.
 ```js
 const obj = {
   foo: function() {